 State Tax Credit

-Contact your state adoption specialist to find out if your state provides a tax credit if a child is adopted from a public adoption agency.
+Contact your state adoption specialist to find out if your state provides a tax credit if a child is adopted from a public or private adoption agency.
+Some states have specific amounts and other states match the IRS.

 In most cases, the U.S. military will reimburse up to $2,000 per child for related one-time adoption costs.
 This reimbursement is for active-duty personnel and the reimbursement is available whether the couple is adopting from within the U.S. or internationally.